 Glossary of Terms

-Academic Year - The time period containing the academic sessions held during consecutive Summer, Fall, and Spring semesters.
+Academic Year - The time period containing the academic sessions held during consecutive Fall, Spring, and Summer terms.

 CDS (Common Data Set) - a collaborative effort among data providers in the higher education community and publishers as represented by the College Board, Thomson Peterson's, and U.S. News & World Report.
 The combined goal of this collaboration is to improve the quality and accuracy of information provided to all involved in a student's transition into higher education, as well as to reduce the reporting burden on data providers.